FORTNIGHT OVERVIEW

 Day 1-5 of 1st Fortnight

-Intro: Stage 1: Organ Cleansing (Po Stage 1 – Substage: Organ Cleansing)
+Stage 1: Organ Cleansing (Po Stage 1 – Substage: Organ Cleansing) 5 day

-5 day Neidan Meditation: Inner Smile Meditation - Sit comfortably, spine
+Neidan Meditation: Inner Smile Meditation - Sit comfortably, spine straight.

-straight.
-Visualize a radiant smile in the heart, spreading to each organ
+Visualize a radiant smile in the heart, spreading to each organ (lungs:

-Inhale, filling each organ with light; exhale, releasing toxins.
-Practice
+filling each organ with light; exhale, releasing toxins.
+Practice for 15–20

 Purpose: Cleanses physical and emotional blockages, initiating vitality.